Hanbury Brown-Twiss Effect with Wave Packets: Entangled particles

 where $q+p$ and $q-p$ label single-particle momentum eigenstates, $C$ is a normalization constant, and $\sigma,\Omega$ are certain parameters.
 In the limit $\sigma,\Omega\to\infty$ the state (\ref{geprd}) reduces to the EPR state (\ref{eprident}), if $-2x_0$ here is identified with $x_0$ in the EPR state.

 The two-particle amplitude of finding them at $x_1$ and $x_2$ is given by

 The state (\ref{sgepr}) is an extended version of the generalized EPR state introduced earlier \cite{tqajp}.
-It is straightforward to show that $\Omega$ and $\sigma$ quantify the position and momentum spread of the particles in the x-direction.
+It is straightforward to show that $\Omega$ and $\sigma$ quantify the position and momentum spread of the particles in the $x$-direction.
 The interesting thing about this state is that for $2\Omega=1/\sigma=\epsilon\sqrt{2}$, it is no longer entangled and reduces exactly to the symmetric state (\ref{psi0}) studied in the last section, which is a symmetrized or anti-symmetrized product of two Gaussians centered at $x_0$ and $-x_0$.
 So the entangled state is essentially two shifted Gaussians entangled with each other.
 The state (\ref{sgepr}) is symmetric under the interchange of the two particles, thus describing bosonic particles.

 The stage is now set to study HBT effect with two entangled particles, described by the state (\ref{sgepr}).
-The two particles travel in the y-direction for a time $t$ before reaching the screen.
-During this time, the states evolves in transverse x-direction too.
-As done in the last section, we ignore the time evolution in the y-direction, and only consider the evolution in the x-direction.
+The two particles travel in the $y$-direction for a time $t$ before reaching the screen.
+During this time, the states evolves in transverse $x$-direction too.
+As done in the last section, we ignore the time evolution in the $y$-direction, and only consider the evolution in the $x$-direction.
 If one is dealing with photons, one can use an alternative wave-packet evolution \cite{tqsheeba}.
 The state of the two particles, on reaching the screen (or detectors), is given by